wickathou/diploi.com/src/content/blog/hosting_nuejs_apps/hosting_nuejs_apps.md

 ## Configuring a custom domain for your Nue.js application in Production

-By default, your production deployment uses a `.diploi.app` domain.
+By default, your production deployment uses a `.diploi.me` domain.
 To swap in your own:

 1. On your Production Deployment’s **Options** tab (or via `https://console.diploi.com/<YOUR_USERNAME>/project/<YOUR_PROJECT_ID>/deployment/<YOUR_DEPLOYMENT_ID>/options`), find **Endpoints**.
 2. Click **Use Auto‑Generated Endpoints** to disable it.
-3. An input field will appear showing your `.diploi.app` URL plus a checkbox for **Custom Domain**.
+3. An input field will appear showing your `.diploi.me` URL plus a checkbox for **Custom Domain**.
 Enable that checkbox and enter your domain.
 4. Scroll down and click **Save Changes**.
 5. In your DNS provider’s dashboard, create a **CNAME** record pointing your domain to **edge.diploi.com**.